 Cuba is not short of amazing surprises for first-time travelers.
-You will encounter famous worldwide beaches, breathtaking landscapes, historic cities, and the most welcoming people.
+You will encounter famous worldwide beaches and landscapes, historic cities, fascinating culture and traditions, and the most welcoming people.
 Naturally, you will want to see it all.

 However, with so many things to do and places to visit, the cost of a trip to Cuba can get out of control very quickly.